Pommala-LLC/arka/Coding_Standards_Implementation_Guide.md

 **Minimum required: Java 21**

-No SPHUTA module is compatible with Java 17 or below.
+No Arka module is compatible with Java 17 or below.

-### Features actively used across the platform
+### Features actively used across the Arka

 | Version | Features |
 |---|---|